How to Apply for an ID Card in Indiana

-Residents may apply for ID card only by satisfying certain requirements set by the BMV.
-ID card applicants will be mandated to provide the required paperwork and to pay the applicable DMV ID fee, if required.
-To begin with the ID card application procedure, individuals must visit a local IN BMV branch in person.
-Upon arrival at the BMV, they will be required to provide the following documents for ID card:
+Residents may only apply for an ID card after satisfying certain requirements set by the Bureau of Motor Vehicles.
+For instance, state ID applicants will be mandated to provide required paperwork and to pay the applicable DMV ID fee in order for their applications to be received and processed.
+Furthermore, in order to begin the ID card application procedure, residents must visit a local IN BMV branch in person.
+Upon their arrival at the BMV, they will be required to provide the following documents for an ID card:

-- Proof of lawful status in the U.S.
+- Proof of legal status in the U.S.

 The Indiana ID Card Application Process